vdm285/listolista/sandbox_README.txt

 The Broker: We connect to wss://broker.hivemq.com:8884/mqtt.
 This is a free, public server that acts as a "mirror."

-The Topic: We subscribe to a specific string (e.g., listolista/sandbox/...).
+The Topic: We subscribe to a specific string defined by the URL Hash (e.g., listolista/sandbox/sandbox_k92...).

 The Protocol: